GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 it in iShell, this is a work for real aficionados.

-By default, the command extracts selection as plain text, but it could be marked for processing to org-formatted text, if the value of `format` parameter is specified in command arguments.
+By default, the command extracts selection as plain text, but it could be processed as org-formatted text, if the value of `format` parameter is specified in command arguaments.

-Paste the following code into iShell command editor:
+To create a command just paste the following code into iShell command editor:

 ```javascript
 // the list of target org files